- Recent studies find that machine and free-weight training is, in general, equally effective for building muscle.

 - Higher threshold.
 A machine often has instructions on how to use it, but the barbell has nothing of the sort.
 Learning to train with free weights will require that you educate yourself on proper form and technique.
 Either by getting instructions from a personal trainer or someone or by doing the research on your own.
 We have a huge list of exercises with instructions for that purpose.

 - Scary.
 If you are a beginner, free weights may seem intimidating.
 Not only can the risk of injury seem higher, but you may also (incorrectly and unjustly) feel like you are making a fool out of yourself if you don’t know how to perform a perfect deadlift from day one.
 Additionally, the free weights are often located in an open area, which might contribute to the beginners feeling of being watched.

 - Instability.
 Sometimes stability is desirable, sometimes it is not.
-Training with free weights requires you to take care of balancing, which might detract slightly from the muscles being trained, or force you to end the set before you have completely exhausted your muscles.
+Training with free weights requires you to take care of balancing, which might detract slightly from the muscles being trained or force you to end the set before you have completely exhausted your muscles.

 As you can see, both types of exercise equipment have their pros and cons.
 There are probably more than the ones I listed above, but those are some of the more prominent ones.

-Free Weights vs. Machines for Beginners?
+Are Free Weights or Machines Better for Beginners?

-What are your goals, what is your training background, and are you going to teach yourself how to train or will someone help you?
+What are your goals, what is your training background, and are you going to teach yourself how to train, or will someone help you?

-Free Weights vs. Machines for Building Muscle?
+Free Weights or Machines for Building Muscle?